Read our interview with NYC’s up and coming pop artist Mïrändä, who has just self-released her debut EP Empire.

 Maybe it’s in my DNA since I actually have Norwegian and Swedish ancestry… But I feel a natural attraction to 80’s synth sounds and pretty much anything rhythmic or bassy and nostalgic sounding.
 I also grew up listening to a lot of Celtic music, and I feel like that sneaks it’s way in there as well.

-Did you feel some kind of pressure because it is your debut EP?
+Did you feel some kind of pressure with it being your debut EP?

 Yeah, definitely.
 It was a big deal leaving school, a “safe” place, and pursuing music full time… And since it is my debut EP and I’m handling all of my own PR, there has been a lot to figure out along the way.
 I think I’ve gotten the hang of it, though.

-What can you tell about your future?
+What can you tell us about your future?
 What can we expect from you?

 There’s a music video for THEM, shot by my crazy talented friend Jared Rosenthal, coming out a few weeks from now.
 I’m also in the process of putting together my live show, which should be fun!
 A picture of the upcoming video is below.